edgedb/easy-edgedb/README.md

 ## Supertypes, subtypes, and generic types

-The official name for a type that gets extended to another type is a `supertype` (meaning 'above type').
+The official name for a type that gets extended by another type is a `supertype` (meaning 'above type').
 The types that extend them are their `subtypes` ('below types').
 Because inheriting a type gives you all of its features, `subtype = supertype` will return `{true}`.
-And of course, `supertype = subtype` = `{false}` because supertypes do not inherit the features of their subtypes.
+And of course, `supertype IS subtype` returns `{false}` because supertypes do not inherit the features of their subtypes.

 In our schema, that means that `SELECT PC IS Person` returns `{true}`, while `SELECT Person IS PC` returns `{false}`.